-Eminent singer, actor and writer Ali Zafar on Tuesday led an autism awareness walk on The Mall in connection with World Autism Day that is marked on April 2.
+Eminent singer, actor and writer Ali Zafar on Tuesday led an autism awareness walk on The Mall in connection with World Autism Day which is marked on April 2.

-The walk was organized by Autism Spectrum Disorder (ASD) Welfare Trust in connection with the 12th World Autism Awareness Day celebrated throughout the world, with a message to speak out against discrimination and celebrate the diversity of this differently-abled community.
+The walk was organized by the ASD Welfare Trust (ASDRC) in connection with the 12th World Autism Awareness Day celebrated throughout the world, with a message to speak out against discrimination and celebrate the diversity of this differently-abled community.

 Speaking at the event, Zafar said people suffering from autism were the real heroes and superstars.
 “They have talent to see and analyse things from a different and unique perspective.
 They can be exceptionally good with music, arts and computers.
 We must all try to remove stigma associated with disabilities.”